runKleisli/verified-integer-gaussian-elimination/README.md

 __All proofs mentioned below are up to Issue #24 on GitHub being solved__

+## ZZGaussianEliminationRedo

+Main elimination algorithms.

+Mostly complete:
+Expressed in terms of an unimplemented "GCD of vector" algorithm to be implemented in terms of a verified GCD.
+Some cases are still missing.
+Some theorems it depends on are unproved, things like basic facts about finite sets and Issue #24.
+Mostly total, where implemented, but for a mutual recursion in proofs regarding the properties of linear combination.

+Index:
+* Template & usage for do notation pattern matching technique
+* elimFirstCol
+* gaussElimlzIfGCD3
+* Appendix Elim.General.Meta

+Replaces (ZZGaussianElimination), under conjunction with satellite modules.

+Satellite modules are:
+* ZZGaussianEliminationLemmas
+* RowEchelon
+* ZZDivisors
+* ZZGaussianEliminationRedoNoMonad
+  Implementation of (elimFirstCol) without using the do notation dependent pattern matching technique.

+## ZZGaussianEliminationLemmas

+Table of Contents:
+* The induction algorithm used to verify first-column elimination
+* Nice things for elimination algorithms to talk about
+* Preliminary arguments to (elimFirstCol)

+Guide:
+Structure of (elimFirstCol):
+succImplWknStep_Qfunclemma => succImplWknStep_stepQfunc => succImplWknStep_unplumbed => succImplWknStep => foldedFully
+(mkQfunc, foldedFully) => elimFirstCol (after some work)

+## RowEchelon

+A library for making inferences about when the row echelon property holds for a matrix.

+`rowEchelon xs`, equal to `forall i. echTy xs i`, is what corresponds to the real life row echelon property of the matrix `xs`.
+However, this is not the suitable form for verifying it recursively, and instead `toRowEchelon` is used to prove it from a `rowEchelonPre xs`, which is a `forall i. echPreTy xs i`.

+Table of contents:
+* ZZ proofs
+* Fin proofs
+* Vect/Matrix proofs
+* The leading nonzero of a vector
+* DANRZ property
+* Corollary bispannability property
+* Row echelon properties

+## ZZDivisors

+* An integer divisibility relation `quotientOverZZ` & its properties
+* Interactions between integer divisibility and linear combinations

 ## ZZGaussianElimination

+__ DEPRECATED : See ZZGaussianEliminationRedo __

 Contents:
 * Declaration of gaussian elimination as an algorithm which converts a matrix into one in row echelon form which spans it. `gaussElimlz : (xs : Matrix n m ZZ) -> (n' : Nat ** (gexs : Matrix n' m ZZ ** (rowEchelon gexs, bispanslz gexs xs)))`